BioJulia/biojulia.github.io/docs/src/getting_started/toolsinstallation.md

   equivalent of Python3's `if __name__ == __main__` condition would be `if abspath(<name of program file>) == @__FILE__`

 !!! warning
-    One common footgun with the Julia REPL is that there are currently certain code changes that cannot be performed without restarting your session, such as redefining structs (see the example below).
+    One common gotcha with the Julia REPL is that there are currently certain code changes that cannot be performed without restarting your session, such as redefining structs (see the example below).
 You can mitigate this by adding the [Revise](https://timholy.github.io/Revise.jl/stable/) package, although restarting the session is the simplest option.
     ```julia